uynitsuj/team3128.github.io/students/index.md

 **Vice President:**

-+ Assists president and takes care of team paperworks and reports
++ Assists president and takes care of team paperwork and reports

 ### Appointed Positions